mltony/nvda-browser-nav/README.md

 1. To enhance matching algorithm  where existing match options are not enough.
 This applies to QuickJump, QuickSpeak, QuickClick, hierarchical and SkipClutter bookmarks.
 2. To execute arbitrary Python code in order to automate certain actions on the web pages.
 This can be done via Script or Numeric Script bookmarks.

+#### Scripting API

+In your script you are provided the following variables:
+* `p` - current paragraph.
+This is an instance of `Paragraph` class defined in [paragraph.py](addon/globalPlugins/browserNav/paragraph.py)
+* `t` - current `textInfo` object.

+It is recommended to work with paragraphs, since they provide higher level interface then `textInfo`s.

+Your script must decide whether current paragraph matches your custom rule or not.
+You can either:

+* Return `True` if it matches, otherwise `False`.
+* Return `None` or no `return` statement to indicate no match.
+* Return an integer number `i` to indicate that `i`-th following or `i`-th preceding paragraph matches and must be spoken instead of current paragraph.
+* Return tuple `(i: int, s:str)` to indicate match with offset (see previous point) and have BrowserNav speak message `s`.
+* Call `match()` function to indicate a match.
+This function internally raises an Exception, so that execution of your script will be terminated after calling match.
+The function is defined as:
+    ```
+    def match(offset: int | TextInfo | Paragraph = None, message: str = None) -> None:
+    ```

+You are also allowed to import any modules and write general purpose scripts.

+You can use `print()` statement to debug your script: the output will be printed to NVDA log.

+#### Example scripts

+1. This script checks that current paragraph is a link and that the text of the previous heading level 5 starts with text of current paragraph:
+    ```
+    try:
+        if controlTypes.Role.LINK in p.roles and p.previousHeading5.textInfo.text.startswith(p.text):
+            print(f"pp5 {p.previousHeading5.textInfo.text}")
+            return True
+    except NotFoundError:
+        return None
+    ```
+2. This script doesn't perform a match, but activates the last edit box on the page:
+    '''
+    p.end.previous.previousEdit.activate()
+    '''
+4. This script finds username, which can be one or two paragraphs ahead; then it finds the beginning of the comment by analyzing font size; then it finds the end of the comment by searching for "Reply" text.
+Then it matches the entire body of the comment and adds username to be spoken prior to matched text:
+    ```
+    user = p.next
+    if user.text == "downvote":
+        user = user.next
+    try:
+        username = user.text.split()[0]
+    except IndexError:
+        username = '?'
+    pp = p
+    begin = None
+    for i in range(5):
+        fs = pp.attributes.get(ParagraphAttribute.FONT_SIZE, [])
+        #print(f"i={i} fs={fs}")
+        if '9_pt' in fs:
+            begin = pp
+            break
+        pp = pp.next
+    else:
+        return
+    end = begin
+    while end.text != 'reply':
+        end = end.next
+    match(textInfoRange(begin, end), username)
+    ```
+5. This script is a generator, which means whatever it yields will be used as sleep time before the next line is executed.
+This script will be executed in a background thread in a non-blocking manner.
+    This script performs a series of actions:
+    * Finds a button with a given name and presses it.
+    * Enters dialog that pops up: `p.home.nextEmbeddedObject.activate()`
+    * Obtains newly focused element within that dialog: `d = getFocusParagraph()`
+    * Finds and checks checkbox in that dialog.
+    * Finds another button in that dialog window by name and presses it.
+    These steps are repeated 20 times via `retry` function.
+Then after 500 ms pause, it finds "Run Query" button and presses it.
+    ```
+    def waitForDialogAndClickCheckbox():
+        try:
+            p.home.find("Link Last Used").activate()
+            p.home.nextEmbeddedObject.activate()
+        except NotFoundError:
+            pass
+        d = getFocusParagraph()
+        c = d.home.nextCheckBox
+        if controlTypes.State.CHECKED not in c.obj.states:
+            c.activate()
+        d.home.find("Link QCPR Project").activate()

+    yield from retry(waitForDialogAndClickCheckbox, count=20)
+    yield 500
+    yield from retry(lambda: p.home.find("Run Query").activate(), count=10)
+    ```
+6. This is a numeric script since it takes `level` as input variable.
+This finds `level`-th edit box from the beginning of the page (or from the end if level is negative) and invokes `script_editJupyter` on it.
+    ```
+    if level > 0:
+        p = p.home
+        for i in range(level):
+            p = Paragraph(p.nextEdit.textInfo)
+    elif level <= 0:
+        level = 1-level
+        p = p.end.previous
+        tones.beep(500, 50)
+        for i in range(level):
+            p = Paragraph(p.previousEdit.textInfo)
+        else:
+            tones.beep(500, 50)
+    p.textInfo.obj.currentFocusableNVDAObject = p.textInfo.focusableNVDAObjectAtStart
+    p.textInfo.obj.script_editJupyter(None)
+    ```
 ### Configuration

 Bookmark definitions are stored in NVDA configuration directory in file `browserNavRules.json`.
 You can edit this file manually or share it with someone.